-The purchaser must file an Application for Texas Title, Form 130-U, supported by the Form VTR-71-1, with the local county tax assessor-collector's office where the purchase took place, the purchaser resides, or where the vehicle is encumbered.
+The purchaser must file an Application for Texas Title (Form 130-U) supported by the Form VTR-71-1, with the local county tax assessor-collector's office where the purchase took place, the purchaser resides, or where the vehicle is encumbered.

-Evidence of notification to the owner and lienholder is not required to support an application for Texas title when an Auction Sales Receipt for an Abandoned Motor Vehicle Sold by a Police Department at Public Auction, Form VTR 71-1, is surrendered as the evidence of ownership.
+1. Evidence of notification to the owner and lienholder is not required to support an application for Texas title when an Auction Sales Receipt for an Abandoned Motor Vehicle Sold by a Police Department at Public Auction (Form VTR 71-1) is surrendered as the evidence of ownership.
 An application for Texas title supported by this form must also include:

 - verification of the latest Texas Inquiry or out of state title and registration record found; or - if no record of title and registration is found, the original or copy of the newspaper publication providing the year, model, make, and vehicle identification number of the vehicle being titled. - 2.
 An odometer disclosure statement is required unless exempted (Refer to Chapter 15, Section 15.2 Vehicles Exempt from Disclosure) - 3.
-A Vehicle Inspection Report or an Out-of-State Identification Certificate, Form VI-30, is required if the vehicle was last registered and titled or registered out of state. - 4.
+A Vehicle Inspection Report is required if the vehicle was last registered and/or titled out of state. - 4.
 A weight certificate is required to support an application for the title covering a commercial vehicle, if applicable, as explained in Chapter 10, "Evidence of Ownership". - 5.
 A copy of current proof of liability insurance in the applicant's name is also required, if registering.